PJFinnerty/Peter-Finnerty-Programming-and-Scripting-Project/draft_eda.md

 - Taking a histogram of each of the 4 variables, and on each histogram having all 3 species represented together, we can figure out the most 'useful' variable.

 **4(b): Petal Length Histogram:**
 - Through analysis of Setosa PL and PW in scattergram PairPlots it has already been demonstrated that Setosa has a low value in both of these variables.
-Specifically looking at hte hostogram of PL of Setosa, it is noted that there are no Setosas with a value greater than 2.
+Specifically looking at histogram of PL of Setosa, it is noted that there are no Setosas with a value greater than 2.
 - In this case a high peak, representing the whole distribution is seen for Setosa PL.
 There is some separation between Versicolour and Virginica.

 **4(c): Petal Width Histogram:**